 The index is calculated as a Laspeyres price index.
 All of the time series are indexed to 100 in 2014 which is the year that the results of the HFCS refer to.
 For time series available on a daily or weekly frequency, the quarterly index value is based on the average price within the last month of the quarter.
 For monthly time series, the last month of the quarter determines the index value.

 The price series for collectors’ items and objects for speculation consists of the four representative subcategories jewellery, art, fine wines and historic automobiles.
 While jewellery prices are measured with help of the respective national or HICP time series, the three other categories consist of the same price series for every country.
-The Artprice Global Index by artprice.com provides information on art prices, the Liv-ex Fine Wine 100 by Liv-ex Ltd. denotes prices of fine wine, and the HAGI Top Index by the Historic Automobile Group International measures the price development of historic cars.
+The All Art index by Art Market Research Developments provides information on prices art objects such as paintings, drawings, sculpture, photographs and prints.
+The Liv-ex Fine Wine 100 by Liv-ex Ltd. denotes prices of fine wine and the HAGI Top Index by the Historic Automobile Group International measures the price development of historic cars.

 The geographical distribution of stock and bond investments is captured with help of the coordinated portfolio investment survey (CPIS) by the International Monetary Fund (IMF).
 The price development of the resulting investments is measured with help of Bloomberg Barclays bond indices and MSCI stock price indices.
 Other financial instruments are measured with help of the London Bullion gold price and ThomsonReuters Continuous Commodity Index, both provided by ThomsonReuters.

-Due to data availability, the methodology of the Flossbach von Storch Wealth Price Series for the Euro countries differs slightly from the Flossbach von Storch Vermögenspreisindex, which is published separately on a quarterly basis.
+Due to data availability, the methodology of the Flossbach von Storch Wealth Price Series for the Euro countries differs slightly from the Flossbach von Storch Vermögenspreisindex for Germany, which is published separately on a quarterly basis.

 List of data sources